Careers360 Logo

 Answer:

-Paper consists of wood pulp which is predominantly composed of cellulose.
-Cellulose is a polymer of glucose molecules combined.
-Approximately 85 billion tonnes of cellulose is generated every year in the biosphere.
+Paper consists of wood pulp, which is predominantly composed of cellulose.
+Cellulose is a polymer of glucose molecules.
+Approximately 85 billion tonnes of cellulose are generated every year in the biosphere.
 Paper production requires 0.5 billion tonnes of wood.
-The rise in the usage of wood has caused immense loss in vegetation.
+The rise in the usage of wood has caused immense loss of vegetation.

 Answer: